jacobxperez/rams/README.md

 	git clone https://github.com/jacobxperez/essentials.git

-*Keep in mind that this project is under active development and no stable version has been release yet.*
+*Keep in mind that this project is under active development and no stable version has been release.*

 ### Default Build